imse317/imse317.github.io/syllabus/syllabus.md

 - Wednesdays 2:00 PM - 3:00 PM, in-person at my office (2320 HPEC)
 - Thursdays 2:00 PM - 3:00 PM, on Zoom at <https://umich.zoom.us/my/fredfeng>
-    - Students will be admitted to the meeting room *one at a time*, so that they can talk to the instructor individually.
+    - Students will be admitted to the meeting room one at a time, so that you can talk to me individually.
-    - Please wait in the Zoom waiting room for your turn if there are multiple students present.
+    - Please wait in the Zoom waiting room for your turn.
 - If you can't meet during the office hours, you can email me with a request for a meeting at another time.

 ## How can I contact you?